RedX1000/OpenLogger/README.md

 4. Organized Minus: Smallest list of items.
 OrgList but with less duplicates.
 Best for speed, but worst for accuracy due to lower variance.
 5. Experimental: Do not touch.
 I'm playing around with a different library of images, it WILL break.

+### Miscellaneous Toggles
+1. Reroll detection: Determines whether rerolls should be detected or not when capturing clues.
+When on, rerolls trigger a rollback of the previous reward and logs the new rewards.

 ## Potential and planned updates & Releases
 * Legacy interface support.
 It can read values, but not icons at this time.
 * Clear database confirmation (`confirm()` does not work in Alt1).